 The WIRED for Health Board and the Department of Health Services completed the development of Wisconsin’s Strategic and Operational Plan (SOP) and the federal Office of the National Coordinator for Health IT approved the plan in December 2010.

 To view the original SOP, along with the 2012 SOP update, click here.

 The State-Designated Entity: WISHIN

 In 2010, Governor Doyle signed Wisconsin Act 274, authorizing the state to select a qualified nonprofit corporation to serve as the state-designated entity (SDE) to govern statewide HIE.
 Following a competitive application process, the WIRED for Health Board recommended to the Secretary of the Department of Health Services (DHS) that the Wisconsin Statewide Health Information Network (WISHIN) be the SDE to oversee the implementation of the WIRED Board’s Strategic & Operational Plan.
 The State officially announced its intention to designate WISHIN, a not-for-profit organization formed by the Wisconsin Hospital Association, Wisconsin Medical Society, Wisconsin Collaborative for Healthcare Quality, and Wisconsin Health Information Organization, as the SDE on October 25, 2010.

 With the DHS’ oversight, WISHIN assumed the responsibilities of the former WIRED for Health Board as well as the program responsibilities of the State Health Information Exchange Cooperative Agreement Program.

-Today, WISHIN continues to work with its founders and other leaders in the health care field to meet is mission, vision, and goals.
+Today, WISHIN continues to work with its founders and other leaders in the healthcare field to meet its mission, vision, and goals.